Admissions

 Applicants are responsible for tracking the receipt of their application materials and verifying the status of their application on the University website.
 Instructions for accessing application information on the University website will be sent to each applicant via email by the Office of Admissions.
 Applicants must keep the Office of Admissions informed of any changes in contact information.

-Committee.
-Interviews are a required part of the process and are conducted on a rolling basis.
-The interview day will include an interview by a two- member panel, tour of the facilities and an overview of the D.V.M. program.
-The Admissions Committee may recommend to accept the applicant, place the applicant on an alternate list or deny the applicant admission to the College.
+The Midwestern University Office of Admissions will verify completed applications and will determine which applicants merit an further consideration based on criteria established by the CVM Admissions Committee.
+Interviews may be a required part of the process and are conducted on a rolling basis.
+The interview day will include an interview by a two-member panel, tour of the facilities, and an overview of the D.V.M. program.
+The Admissions Committee may recommend to accept the applicant, place the applicant on an alternate list, or deny the applicant admission to the College.
 Students will be notified of their status by the Office of Admissions.

 Dual Admission Program

-1. Students who are enrolled in one of the Midwestern University (MWU) Master's Degree programs and are accepted into a MWU doctoral degree program on the same campus may elect to complete the master's degree.
+1. Students who are enrolled in one of the Midwestern University (MWU) master's degree programs and are accepted into a MWU doctoral degree program on the same campus may elect to complete the master's degree.

-2. Students who wish to pursue a master's degree which is not offered at MWU (may include but not be limited to MBA, MEd) should investigate information about their desired program and set up an appointment to discuss with a Dean's Office representative.
+2. Students who wish to pursue a master's degree which is not offered at MWU (may include, but not be limited to MBA, MEd) should investigate information about their desired program and set up an appointment to discuss with a Dean's Office representative.
 Students have a number of options for institutions offering such degrees in the metropolitan area.

 3. Students who wish to apply for a PhD program anywhere in the United States should investigate information about their desired program and set up an appointment to discuss with a Dean's Office representative.
 Typically, those entering a leave of absence to participate in a PhD program will do so between years three and four of the DVM program.